 Amsterdam Central Train Station

 Next to Platform 2 at Amsterdam Central Station, there’s a newly renovated paid toilet.
 Still, if you want to save money, using the bathroom on the train is better.

 Another place is at the backside of Amsterdam Central Station; there’s also a paid toilet for travelers, and it’s 24 hours per day.

-There are no free toilets in the train station, the ones in Amsterdam Central station are well maintained and always have people cleaning the bathrooms, so we are happy to pay.
+There are no free toilets in the train station, the ones in Amsterdam Central station are well maintained and always have people cleaning the bathrooms, so I am happy to pay.
 Some paid toilets at the train station are pretty dirty.

 Go to the bars and cafe

-Grab a small drink or food at the bar or cafe to use the toilet.
+Grab a small drink or food at the bar or cozy cafes in Amsterdam to use the toilet.